chef-boneyard/chef-rfc/rfc015-powershell-dsc-resources.md

 most relevant error information to Chef's standard error reporting channels so that authors and operators can take the same corrective actions as if they had natively authored the document in DSC's DSL.

-The classes of error cases and the required response by Chef is given below:
+The classes of error cases during the compile and converge phases and the required response by Chef is given below:

 |Error class|Response|
 |-----------|--------|